 AUDITCON doesn't modify rights to the Access Control List property.
-You can use other utilities (NETADMIN or NetWare Administrator) to assign other users rights to the Access Control List property.
+You can use NetWare Administrator to assign other users rights to the Access Control List property.

-See your Novell Client documentation for information on the availability of NetWare Administrator or NETADMIN and in your client evaluated configuration.
+See your client documentation for information on the availability of NetWare Administrator and in your client evaluated configuration.

-Warning: Do not give untrusted users (individuals who are not auditors or administrators) any rights to the Audit File object (or its properties) except the Browse right.
+WARNING: Do not give untrusted users (individuals who are not auditors or administrators) any rights to the Audit File object (or its properties) except the Browse right.